 University Library Service (EKSZ) integrating the University Library and the libraries of the university’s institutes and departments was created in 2009 which made it possible to unify and synchronize the services of all libraries.

 In 2017 the organization of the University Library integrated the University Archives and (as it was known back then) the Savaria University Centre University and Archives of Szombathely.
-In accordance with a 2018 agreement, the University Library and Archives maintains the library of the Institute of Business Economics (GTI) as well.
+In accordance with a 2018 agreement, the University Library and Archives maintains the library of the Institute of Business Economics (GTI), and from 2021 the Faculty of Economics (GTK) as well.

 Today, with its appr.
 2 000 000 documents, the University Library is the third largest library in Budapest, the capital city of Hungary.